top of page

 About Me

-I have always been fascinated with how learning works.
-All people have the capacity to learn and to keep on learning, but not all teaching methods are the right fit for everybody.
-For this reason, I have dedicated my life to understanding the different ways people learn.
-When I first heard about educational therapy, I was skeptical and yet intrigued, but, when I fully understood how becoming an educational therapist would allow me to be the kind of teacher that I wanted to be, I jumped in with both feet!
+When I first heard about educational therapy, I was skeptical and intrigued.
+When I fully understood how becoming an educational therapist would allow me to be the kind of teacher that I always wanted to be, I jumped in with both feet!

 I myself am a parent of children with learning disabilities and am a fierce advocate for the right of all people to access education.
 I am passionate about literacy for all and inclusive, multi-modal education.